HM Care Clinic

 1. Serving Size

 This line sits at the very top of the label for a reason — everything else on the panel is based on it.
-A bag of crackers may seem to have a modest calorie count until you realize a "serving" is only six crackers.
+A bag of crackers may seem to have a modest calorie count until a "serving" turns out to be only six crackers.
 Always confirm the serving size before reading any other number.

 2. Total Carbohydrates and Added Sugars